rmlibre/aiootp/PREADME.rst

     tag_path.is_file()
     >>> False

-Access to data is open to the user, so care must be taken not to let external api calls touch the database without accounting for how that can go wrong.
+Access to data is open to the user, so care must be taken not to let external API calls touch the database without accounting for how that can go wrong.

 _`Metatags` ....................................... `Table Of Contents`_